rp729/06-Intro-to-Algorithms/23_Tree_Led_Demos.md

 <a href="https://github.com/CyberTrainingUSAF/06-Intro-to-Algorithms/blob/master/00-Table-of-Contents.md"> Return to TOC </a>

 ---

+## Python Binary Search

+---
-## Python Program for First Binary Tree Search implementing Recursion
+**Python Program for First Binary Tree Search - implementing Recursion**

 This is a Python program to perform depth-first search on a binary tree using recursion.
 Problem Description